malkaguillot/ECON2206-Data-Management-2022/README.md

 - ML3: Final presentation (5 minutes)
 At ML3, you should also hand the final course product (by inviting us to your gitlab folder).

-## Homeworks
+## Problem sets
-The homeworks are simple exercises designed to help you to “get their hands in the data”.
+The Problem sets are simple exercises designed to help you to “get their hands in the data”.
 They will be available on Lola and should be handed in there.
-These homeworks will take the form of Jupyter notebooks, that will have to be converted in pdf before being handed in.
+These problem sets will take the form of Jupyter notebooks, that will have to be converted in pdf before being handed in.

 ## Evaluation